-Cravings are one of the biggest challenges are patients face on their weight control journey.
+Cravings for sweets are one of the biggest challenges are patients face on their weight control journey.
 The problem is that for most people, cravings aren’t the body telling us the types of food we need to stay healthy, instead, they are a result of boredom, depression, stress, anxiety, bad habits or a need for comfort.
 Some people also experience cravings when dealing with low blood sugar or dehydration, but again, often we feel like reaching for potato chips instead of an apple.

 At Blue Sky, MD, we are no strangers to assisting our patients with controlling their cravings and steering them toward healthier options.
 Here are some suggestions to help you achieve weight control success:

 If your craving is linked to a certain activity, such as watching television, go for a walk, call a friend, or just wait it out for 15 minutes.